 The Company provided Whistle-Blowing channels for stakeholders to raise concerns about offenses against the law, unethical practices, poor or unacceptable practices, abuse of authority, irregularities, corruption, fraud or misconduct, violations of the company's conflict of interest policy, abuse and disregard of company policy, guidelines, instructions or procedures, fraudulent financial reporting, deficiencies in internal control systems or any action that may cause damage to the informants or the company, without fear of retribution by having measures to protect the informants or whistleblowers.
 The Company also provided measures to review or investigate the whistleblower's concerns and the imposition of punishment of offenders.
 All the whistleblower's concerns that were raised with the Good Corporate Governance Committee were to be tracked and examined, resolved and responded to informers as soon as possible.
 These were also reported to the Audit Committee for acknowledgement.
 Moreover, a summary of the Good Corporate Governance Committee's activities were also reported to the Board of Directors twice a year.
-In 2018, there was no event report from Whistle-Blowing System.
+In 2019, the Company received 1 case through whistleblowing system, verified the validity, and conducted a preliminary investigation with meticulousness to reach a conclusion and then reported to Good Corporate Governance Committee.